stevenelson35/stevenelson35.github.io/_posts/2024-04-06-bounce-bounce-splash.md

 ---
 Camilla had friends over for a pool party to celebrate her seventh birthday.

-There was a bound house with slide - which eventually became a water slide :).
+There was a bounce house with slide - which eventually became a water slide :).

 ![Bounce House]({{ site.pics_url }}20240512_220149.jpg)